CodeYourFuture/curriculum/common-content/en/module/js2/querying/index.md

 2. Make sure you start with the same static html as the example above.
 3. Double check your script file is linked to your html file.
 4. Try querying the DOM and accessing various elements like the `textarea` element.
+5. Try typing in the `textarea` element, and then accessing its `value` property in Dev Tools.

 {{</tab>}}